AztecProtocol/aztec-packages/circuits/cpp/barretenberg/spec/protogalaxy.md

     using ProvingKey = typename Flavor::ProvingKey;
     using VerificationKey = typename Flavor::VerificationKey;

+    // From talking to Cody and Luke we should have an Instance that couples the shared functionality and then it is either FoldingInstance or NormalInstance

     // Produced by the FoldingProver and FoldingVerifier, respectively, in the previous folding stage.
     // If this is the first folding stage, we take k+1 CircuitBuilders and we initialise
     // acc_proving_key and acc_verification_key from the first CircuitBuilder.